ember-engines/ember-engines/README.md

 * Route-less engines, which can be rendered in a template using the `{{mount}}` keyword.
 * Sharing of dependencies from parents (applications or other engines) to contained engines.
-Shared dependencies are currently limited to services.
+Shared dependencies are currently limited to services and route paths.

 The following functionality will soon be supported: